benjamintanweihao/benjamintanweihao.github.io/source/blog/2015-02-05-how-to-build-streams-in-elixir-easily-with-stream-resource-awesomeness.html.markdown

  funs: [#Function<45.29647706/1 in Stream.map/2>]]>
 ```

 Well, we see a Stream being returned, but no `[1, 4, 9]` in sight.
 This is what is meant by being lazy. _Unless absolutely necessary_, the stream will not return a value.
 There are a couple of ways to compel the Stream to return a result.
-All of it involves a call to one of the functions in `Enum`:
+All of them involve a call to one of the functions in `Enum`:

 ```elixir
 iex> [1,2,3] |> Stream.map(&(&1 * &1)) |> Enum.take(2)            [1, 4]